Broadmeadow Viaduct: History

 The present structure is the third on this site.
 The first was built in 1844, in timber, for the Dublin and Drogheda Railway.
 Its stability was badly affected by erosion of the river bed around the piles and, after short-term remedial work, it was replaced in 1860 with a new structure of wrought iron spans on masonry piers.
 This sufficed until the early 1930s when new locomotives (4-4-0 Compounds) required strengthening of the piers and continued maintenance.
 Additional ballasting of the piers was also needed.
 The sea air caused deterioration of the wrought iron and these spans were replaced during 1966–1968 with the current prestressed concrete structure.
 At this time, the tracks were re-laid on ballast, reflecting modern practice.

+During the Irish Civil War the viaduct was blown up by the Anti-Treaty IRA on 20 January 1923 in order to hinder the movements of the Free State Army.